jacastanon01/encapsulation-abstraction-article-code/README.md

 # OOP

-Object oriented-programming (OOP) is a programming paradigm that is designed to make organizing code more manageable and maintainable.
+Object-oriented programming (OOP) is a programming paradigm that is designed to make organizing code more manageable and maintainable.
 As opposed to functional programming, which is what I was used to with javascript, OOP uses classes to model and organize data and behavior.
 A class is essentially a static model that we can create to help group how we handle data within it.
 A class can be instantiated which creates an object reference.
 Each object has all the internal tools of a class, including its attributes (the data itself) and methods (how we want the class to interact with the data).
 Let's take a look at how we would create a Human class with python

 ```python
 class Human: